mocks-server/website/docs/usage/variants/file.md

 ```

 :::tip
-The Content-Type response HTTP header field is set automatically based on the filename’s extension, but you can still use the `headers` option to set your own headers or override the automatic header.
+The Content-Type response HTTP header field is set automatically based on the filename's extension, but you can still use the `headers` option to set your own headers or override the automatic header.
 :::